0xKryptonian/RealmOS/documents/AI_GAME_GENERATOR_README.md

 ## Overview

-A simplified AI-powered game generation system for HederaVerse that converts natural language prompts into playable Phaser.js games in under 60 seconds.
+A simplified AI-powered game generation system for RealmOS that converts natural language prompts into playable Phaser.js games in under 60 seconds.

 ## Architecture